-Excursions are not compulsory and students wishing to remain on campus are welcome to do so but must provide evidence from parents or be asked to contact parents.
+Excursions are not compulsory and students wishing to remain in the hostels are welcome to do so but must notify their House Tutors.
 School uniforms must be worn on all excursions and a manifest must be filled in and signed by a House Tutor.
 Students must report to their House Tutor immediately upon return from the excursion so that the manifest can be completed and signed.